-- Chapter 16, "Managing the Event Type Repository" - "Creating Oracle CEP Event Types" in the Oracle Complex Event Processing Developer's Guide for Eclipse
+- Chapter 16, "Managing the Event Type Repository" - "Creating Oracle CEP Event Types" in the Oracle Fusion Middleware Developer's Guide for Oracle Complex Event Processing for Eclipse

 9.7 Persistent Event Store Management

 The Oracle CEP event repository feature allows you to persist the events that flow out of a component of the event processing network (EPN) to a store, such as a database table, and then play them back at a later stage or explicitly query the events from a component such as an event bean.
 By default, Oracle CEP stores recorded events in a database, which means that before you can start using the record and playback feature in your own application, you must specify where the database server is located along with the name of the database server that will contain the recorded events.